 Wanna make movies?
-Then get debt free.
+Then get debt free and acquire FU money.
+Why?
 Having debt kills your filmmaking dreams dead.
 And while you may not think about it, learning how to manage money is one of the most important traits of a successful, independent filmmaker.

 A lot of filmmakers get into debt because they are focused on a BIG Hollywood payday.
 They buy cameras and all the latest and greatest gear.
 But instead of making a movie, these would-be filmmakers end up living paycheck to paycheck, shackled by high debt and dumb day job.

 If you’re that person right now, you’re not alone.
-When I got started in my career, I had no savings, student loans and thousands of dollars in credit card debt.
+When I got started in my career, I had no money, thousands of dollars in student loans and credit card debt.
 I had no idea how to turn myself around.

 Luckily, I met some very successful people who set me straight.
 They told me about “FU money.”

 FU Money Is Your New Best Friend